About the Journal

 |Open Submissions||Indexed||Peer Reviewed|

 Short communications are the one that should present new important findings in a brief form.
 They should be no longer than six double-spaced typed pages and 4 figures.
-Kindly follow author guideline for manuscript preparation.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|

 This section intends to publish research carried out through various surveys.
-Author(s) need to provide proof of survey taken for the study.
+Author(s) need to obtain consent from the participant to comply with respondent consent policy and provide evidence of the survey taken for the study.
+In case of questionaries or similar survey form, the author should scan at least 50% or 50 responses (compiled in a single pdf file) and email to firstname.lastname@example.org for internal review.
 Kindly follow author guideline for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|

-The author may submit their opinion on the current issues by providing systematic fact and discussion with justifiable outcomes.
-Kindly follow author guideline for manuscript preparation.
+The author may submit their opinion on the current issues by providing systematic facts and discussion with justifiable outcomes.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|